Lymphocytic choriomeningitis: Prevention

 Studies have indicated that human infection of the virus occurs primarily during the fall and winter months, presumably due to the movement of mice indoors.
 Several measures can be taken to prevent exposure to LCM from wild rodents in the home.
 A checklist of precautions is provided by the Centers for Disease Control and Prevention, providing tips for sealing the home to keep rodents out, using traps to eliminate existing rodents, and maintaining a clean, healthy home.
 New technology reflects a growing trend for more humane means of eliminating rodents.
 Products include devices that emit ultrasonic sound that allegedly irritates mice and drives them away, and more swift, painless means of death such as mini electrocution or gas chambers.
 However, the traditional snap trap remains an economic and popular option.

 Treatment

-Treatment is symptomatic and supportive.
-Children with hydrocephalus often need a ventriculoperitoneal shunt.
 Nucleoside analog ribavirin is used in some cases due to the inhibitory effect the agent has in vitro on arenaviruses.
 However, there is not sufficient evidence for efficacy in humans to support routine use.
-The only survivor of a transplant-associated LCMV infection was treated with ribavirin and simultaneous tapering of the immunosuppressive medications.
 Early and intravenous ribavirin treatment is required for maximal efficacy, and it can produce considerable side effects.
 Ribavirin has not been evaluated yet in controlled clinical trials.

 Use of ribavirin during pregnancy is generally not recommended, as some studies indicate the possibility of teratogenic effects.
 If aseptic meningitis, encephalitis, or meningoencephalitis develops in consequence to LCMV, hospitalization and supportive treatment may be required.
 In some circumstances, anti-inflammatory drugs may also be considered.
 In general, mortality is less than one percent.
+A potential novel treatment, the NMT inhibitor, has been shown to completely inhibit LCM infection in cells based assays.